 Lambert, R. G., & McCarthy, C. J. (Eds.).
 (2006).
 Understanding teacher stress in an era of accountability.
 (Vol. III).
 Greenwich, Connecticut: Information Age Publishing, Inc.

-- Dean’s Fellow, Spring, 2007, College of Education, University of Texas at Austin
+Dean’s Fellow, Spring, College of Education, University of Texas at Austin, 2007

 Current Research Projects and Grants

-Graduate students working with me have developed research projects in a number of different areas that fall within the scope of reserch on stress and coping.
-These projects includes better understanding parental attachment as a coping resource, assessing the role of religion and spirituality in wellness, identification of wellness factors in counselor trainees, factors which make athletes vulnerable to stress, and understanding risk factors for children and adolescents.
+Graduate students working with Dr. McCarthy have developed research projects in a number of different areas that fall within the scope of research on stress and coping.
+These projects includes better understanding parental attachment as a coping resource, assessing the role of religion and spirituality in wellness, the identification of wellness factors in counselor trainees, factors that make athletes vulnerable to stress, and understanding risk factors for children and adolescents.

 Research Interests and Expertise